AdamUWA/capstone/report.md

 ## Tasks

 My role was team leader.
-In this capcity I administered all aspects of the project development; acted as the [primary client liaison](https://github.com/AdamUWA/capstone/blob/main/client-meeting-notes.md); and my research informed the proposal presented to and accepted by our client.
+In this capacity I administered all aspects of the project development; acted as the [primary client liaison](https://github.com/AdamUWA/capstone/blob/main/client-meeting-notes.md); and my research informed the proposal presented to and accepted by our client.
 The approach I took was to delineate the requisite **work** as follows:

 1. [Research and review](https://github.com/AdamUWA/capstone/blob/main/research-summary.md)
 2. [System design](https://github.com/AdamUWA/capstone/blob/main/system-design-overview.md)